-Nothing says “Good Morning!” like a warm stack of homemade buttermilk pancakes!
+Say “Good Morning!” with a warm stack of homemade buttermilk pancakes!

-These fluffy pancakes are a staple in our household.
-Every weekend should start with these pancakes and a rich Cappuccino!
+These fluffy pancakes are a staple in our house.
+Every weekend should start with these pancakes and a warm cappuccino!

 - Combine all dry ingredients together and whisk with a fork: the baking powder, baking soda, and salt.

 - Melt the butter and let it cool for 5-minutes before adding to the pancake batter.

 - Beat eggs in a small bowl and set aside.